This article is about what boundaries after the affair to set, why they are important, and how to set them.

-While our spouses are off with their affair partners, we are expected to keep the hearth and home fires burning and making a living so that our family avoids an utter implosion of epic proportions.
-Betrayed spouses generally make lots of sacrifices to be fixers, to lean in and help others, and to ensure life is running well all around them.
+While our spouses are with their affair partners, we keep the home fires burning.
+We work to ensure our family avoids total collapse.
+Betrayed spouses make many sacrifices.
+They act as fixers, support others, and keep life running smoothly for everyone around them.

 But what about your needs as a man or woman?
 What about all those times you put the burning desires of your heart aside in order to maintain the status quo?
 It’s time to pull out all of those hobbies that you set aside.
 It’s time to travel and see the world, or do whatever it is that makes you feel good.

-Your inherent worth as a person and your lovability is something that you possess no matter what anyone says to you, does to you, or even does around you.
+Your inherent worth as a person is always yours.
+Your lovability remains, no matter what others say or do to you, or around you.

-Your inherent worth cannot be affected by someone else’s mistakes.
+Lastly, someone else’s mistakes cannot affect your inherent worth.
 That is the basic truth at the bottom of it all.
-Your basic worth, your inherent lovability, your value as a human being cannot be affected by the affair.
+The affair cannot affect your basic worth, your inherent lovability, or your value as a human being.

 These truths about you remain unchangeable, each day get to the task of living life through these truths.
 In the meantime, take all other measures necessary to reduce the chance of your spouse returning to old habits.